-Once you have your day/week scheduled out take some time (maybe before you go to sleep) to visualize and pray about any important meetings or conversation you need to have.
+Once you have your day/week scheduled out take some time (maybe before you go to sleep) to visualize and pray about any important meetings or conversations you need to have.
 Are there conflicts you need to resolve or presentations you need to make or a pitch you need to give?
-Visualize them, think them out in your head, play out the conversations in your mind and pray about them.
+Visualize them, think them out in your head, play out the conversations in your mind, and pray about them.
 I will often ask God to “go before me” and prepare the heart and mind of those I need to talk to.
 I will also ask God to give me wisdom and the words to say in those meetings.
 I have found that doing this has given me more confidence to tackle these important meetings.

 Be Thankful and Journal it

 I have been in some really down/emotionally draining situations.
 Whether it’s a conflict at home or work, or maybe it’s just some bad news that you were not ready for.
 A great way to pick yourself up and be ready for the next day mentally is to think about all the blessings in your life and then to actually journal about them.
 What I mean by this is you write out a prayer to God, thanking Him for the specific blessings in your life.
 Several years ago (about 25 I think), when I was single, I was having a really down day emotionally.
 I was having a real big pity-party for myself and thinking a bunch of negative thoughts.
 Then a thought came to me – “Be Thankful”.
 So I spent the next hour journaling all the things I could/should be thankful for.
-I came up with a list or two pages (legal size) with two columns on each page.
-After this exercise I felt very grateful for EVERYTHING God had blessed me with and I realized how blessed I was.
+I came up with a list of two pages (legal size) with two columns on each page.
+After this exercise, I felt very grateful for EVERYTHING God had blessed me with and I realized how blessed I was.